-Different Types of Bookcases
+Types of Bookshelves

 They come in a variety of colors, sizes, and styles.
 They also come in different materials: wood, glass, metal, and plastic.
 Some are made with glass fronts to protect the books from dust.
-They can be built-in, free-standing, and foldable.
+They can be built-in, free-standing, or foldable.

 Barrister bookcases originated in England and were designed for barristers' use.
 This bookcase became popular because of its unique stackable design.
-Barristers had many law books which was a problem if they had to move to new chambers.
+Barristers had many law books, which was a problem if they had to move to new chambers.

 Today there are stackable barrister bookcases and fixed bookcases with the appearance of a barrister’s bookcase, with separate doors hinged at the top of each shelf.
-These are a great way to hold items that need protection; books or treasures, and are a favorite project for people who like to work with wood.
+These are a great way to hold items that need protection—books or treasures—and are a favorite project for people who like to work with wood.

-This type can be a freestanding unit or a framed piece to hang on the wall.
-Display decorative items on the shelves or place baskets in the different compartments.
+This type can be a freestanding unit or a framed piece to hang on the wall—display decorative items on the shelves or place baskets in the different compartments.
 Classic modular bookshelves have straight shelves in rows.
 Wood, metal, and plastic are the most common materials.

-Revolving and Corner Bookcases
+3. Revolving and Corner Bookcases

-Ladder and Leaning Bookcases
+4. Ladder and Leaning Bookcases

 They lean against a wall or solid structure.
 The feet usually have rubber footing or other material to prevent sliding.
 The weight of the items placed on the shelves contributes to the stability of the unit.
 This bookcase is best placed where it will not get bumped into.

 These are the most common type.
-They can be open or closed-backed and the shelves can be adjustable or not, free-standing or built into the wall, two shelves or more.
+They can be open or closed-backed, and the shelves can be adjustable or not, free-standing or built into the wall, two shelves, or more.
 These bookcases can be used alone or placed with other units to create a large system.
 They are made of wood, metal, or plastic.